slatinsky/x86sim/README.md

 - rapidly switching between projects causes autosave to save to the wrong project

 # todo
+- support binary numeric format 10b   (b ending)
 - multitab support
+- labels can be on the same line

 ## Ideas
 parse constants ending with `h` or begining with `0x` as hex